Pilot Program Overview

 Junior faculty members with interests in the field

 Graduate research trainees, medical trainees, or postdoctoral fellows in an occupational safety, health, and well-being discipline

 - Investigators who have done research in a related discipline and who are interested in further research in the occupational safety, health, and well-being disciplines

 Faculty members who are new to the field, but who have experience conducting high quality research in a related discipline

 Researchers at government agencies, in community organizations, or in private enterprises who demonstrate the ability to conduct high quality, independent research

 Areas of Emphasis

-While we welcome proposals on any topic that can promote worker health, safety and productivity in our region, we encourage proposals related to the following emphasis areas:
+While we welcome proposals on any topic that can promote worker health and safety in our region, we encourage proposals related to the following emphasis areas:

 - Native American communities of the mountain & plains region